Skip to content

 Textual and Visual Works

-While the primary use case for Linked Art is visual works, there is also a need to be able to describe textual works: works containing content in a human readable language.
+While the primary use case for Linked Art is visual works, there is also a universal need to be able to describe textual works: works containing content in a human readable language.
 Some works are solely textual (which we call linguistic), and some are solely visual.
 A single object might carry more than one visual work, and/or more than one textual work.
 There can also be single works that have both visual and textual components, but cannot be separated.
 For example, a poster with specific layout, fonts, colors and other stylistic choices cannot truly separate the linguistic from the visual.

 Objects Carrying Textual Works